akaabdullahmateen/roadmap/css/concepts/index.md

 ### Glossary

-Source document
-: The document to which one or more style sheets apply.
-This is encoded in some markup language that represents the document as a tree of elements.

-Document language
-: The encoding language of the source document, such as HTML, XHTML, or SVG.

-Element
-: The primary syntactic constructs of the document language.

-Replaced element
-: An element whose content is outside the scope of the CSS formatting model, such as an image, embedded document, or applet.

-Intrinsic dimensions
-: The width and height as defined by the element itself, not imposed by the surroundings.
+Ancestor
+: An element A is called an ancestor of an element B, if and only if B is a descendant of A.

+At-rule
+: A structure that starts with an _at_ symbol, followed by an identifier, and continues up to the end of the statement.

 Attribute
 : A value associated with an element, consisting of a name, and an associated textual value.

+Author
+: An author is a person who writes documents and associated style sheets.
+An authoring tool is a user agent that generates style sheets.

+Child
+: An element A is called the child of element B if and only if B is the parent of A.

 Content
 : The content associated with an element in the source document.
 Some elements have no content, in which case they are called empty.
 The content of an element may include text, and it may include a number of sub-elements, in which case the element is called the parent of those sub-elements.

-Rendered content
-: The content of an element after the rendering has been applied.

-Document tree
-: The tree of elements encoded in the source document.
-Each element in this tree has exactly one parent, with the exception of the root element, which has none.

-Child
-: An element A is called the child of element B if and only if B is the parent of A.

-Descendant
-: An element A is called a descendant of an element B, if either A is a child of B, or A is the child of some element C that is a descendant of B.

-Ancestor
-: An element A is called an ancestor of an element B, if and only if B is a descendant of A.

-Sibling
-: An element A is called a sibling of an element B, if and only if B and A share the same parent element.
-Element A is a preceding sibling if it comes before B in the document tree.
-Element B is a following sibling if it comes after A in the document tree.

-Preceding element
-: An element A is called a preceding element of an element B, if and only if A is an ancestor of B or A is a preceding sibling of B.

-Following element
-: An element A is called a following element of an element B, if and only if B is a preceding element of A.

-Author
-: An author is a person who writes documents and associated style sheets.
-An authoring tool is a user agent that generates style sheets.

-User
-: A user is a person who interacts with a user agent to view, hear, or otherwise use a document and its associated style sheet.
-The user may provide a personal style sheet that encodes personal preferences.

-User agent (UA)
-: A user agent is any program that interprets a document written in the document language and applies associated style sheets.
-A user agent may display a document, read it aloud, cause it to be printed, or convert it to another format.

-Property
-: A human-readable identifier that defines a presentational feature to be considered.

-Value
-: An expression that describes how the presentational feature, defined by the associated property, must be handled.

 Declaration
 : A property and value pair separated by a colon, that together controls a presentational feature.